aminaibrahim/FABLab/README.md

-## A WALK THROUGH THE FABLAB TRAINING SESSION...
+## A Walk Through The FABLAB Training Session...